-Sparkle in the Light was founded by Juliette Ttofa in 2019 in order to make a difference to the lives of children & young people affected by trauma or other social, emotional and mental health needs.
+Sparkle in the Light was founded by Juliette Ttofa in 2019 in order to make a difference to the lives of children & young people affected by trauma and / or other social, emotional and mental health needs.

 Juliette offers training on a range of topics, therapeutic support, and assessment and consultancy, all of which aim to promote resilience and bring about healing.
 She is also passionate about using the expressive arts in order to support children’s mental health and wellbeing.

 Juliette holds a Degree in History, French and Italian, a Post Graduate Certificate in Education (Secondary History) and two Master of Education degrees.
 In addition to this, Juliette has a Diploma in Trauma and Mental Health Informed Schools and a Certificate in the Theory and Practice of Nurture Groups.

 Juliette is trained in Mindfulness and in the delivery of ‘Teaching Recovery Techniques’ to children impacted by war.
 She has also completed various trainings in CBT and third wave CBT (Acceptance and Commitment Therapy).
 Juliette attended two day introductory training in Video Interaction Guidance (VIG) and is keen to support secure attachment relationships both in schools and in the home setting.